Mide203/Google-Capstone-Project-Cyclistic-bike-share-analysis/README.md

 2. Target digital media campaigns : Since peak activity for casual riders occurs at 17:00, targeted digital media campaigns may be run during peak activity hours to maximize their effectiveness.

-3. Provide more docked bikes : To attract more casual riders, since they are exclusively used by them.
+3. Promotions on docked bikes : Targeted promotions for annual memberships on docked bikes, as they are primarily used by casual riders.

 4. Promote the benefits of annual membership : To effectively communicate the advantages of annual membership to casual riders, targeted advertising strategies(eg. informative flyers) should be implemented at the top stations frequented by casual riders.